Heritage, Equity and the Climate Crisis: lecture series

 We’re looking for a diverse range of speakers to deliver a pre-recorded lecture of about forty minutes in length to be released by the Scottish Civic Trust during COP26 in November 2021.
 Speakers will be paid £150.

-If you would like to be considered as a speaker, please email Erin.Burke@scottishcivictrust.org.uk with a 150 word summary of your proposal, together with a curriculum vitae and links to previous talks where available by 31st August 2021.
+If you would like to be considered as a speaker, please email Erin.Burke@scottishcivictrust.org.uk with a 150 word summary of your proposed talk, together with a curriculum vitae and links to previous talks where available by 14 September 2021.
 We especially welcome proposals from Black people, indigenous people and people of colour; members of community groups; young people; and people with intersectional identities.